HariSekhon/Knowledge-Base/travel.md

 - [HSBC](https://www.hsbc.ae/) was a similar hassle to NBD above wanting salary certificate addressed specifically to them
   - much more than HSBC back in the UK
   - even having an HSBC account in the UK doesn't help

+### USA

+You will get finger printed entering the country.

+#### California

+California, the once golden place is not what it used to be after doubling its population from mass immigration.

+Weather is great though, restaurants are decent (London's restaurants are better though).

+Many of these places are only places to go on company expense as the hotels will set you back quite a lot per night.

+Americans are now fleeing the failing Democrat state for Texas, which will then become the next domino to fall.

+##### Los Angeles

+A giant square grid of blocks.
+From the plane it looks like The Matrix.

+Hollywood boullivard is nothing fancy in the grand scheme of things.
+It's just a tourist strip of a few restaurants and shops.

+Rodeo Drive is the upmarket shopping road of expensive designer brands.

+Beverley Hills are not as fancy as one would believe from Beverley Hills Cop movies.
+More like a $1M+ middle class area.

+[Lucille's Smokehouse BBQ](https://lucillesbbq.com/menu) is the best BBQ I've had in the entire world.
+I've been searching for a BBQ place to match it across countries for over a decade now and nothing has come close.
+The warm apple-cinnamon bun starters are amazing as are the giant beef ribs with the best BBQ glaze I've ever had.
+My colleagues and I drove half way across LA to go to this because everybody knows it is the best.
+If you're in LA or one of their expanded locations, do not miss it.
+Looks like they now have a couple branches in Vegas and one in Phoenix, Arizona too.

+##### Palo Alto

+A tech hub town with money, as evidenced by things like the McLaren showroom.

+Quite nice, if you can afford it.

+##### San Diego

+A somewhat more chill city than Los Angeles and San Francisco.

+Restaurants were not that cheap though.

+##### San Francisco

+Too expensive for even most of my engineer colleagues at Cloudera to live in.

+There were homeless people on every block in 2013 when I was there.
+It's apparently much worse now.

+Beware if you walk just one block west of the central shopping district you'll end up on the road of Tenderloin which is full of drug addicts in broad daylight.
+Walking through a group of 4 drug addicts on the pavement is not a pleasant experience even if you think you could take them.
+Not recommended for women.

+[Boudin](https://boudinbakery.com/) is a local chain famous for its sour dough bread and soup in bread bowls.